About Spelt

 Spelt is an ancient grain known for its nutty flavor and high nutritional value.

 Spelt is rich in fiber, protein, and various vitamins and minerals.
-Itβs also higher in protein than common wheat.
+It’s also higher in protein than common wheat.

 Lysine Considerations

-Lysine is an essential amino acid that the body needs to build proteins.
-It is one of the nine amino acids that the body cannot make by itself, so it has to come from the food we eat.
+Lysine is an essential amino acid that the human system needs to build proteins.
+It is one of the nine amino acids that the human system cannot make by itself, so it has to come from the food we eat.

-Lysine has a variety of functions in the body, such as helping with growth, healing, energy, immunity, and collagen production.
+Lysine has many functions in the body, such as helping with growth, healing, energy, immunity, and collagen production.

 Lysine may also have some effects on the herpes virus, which causes cold sores and genital sores.
 Studies have suggested that taking lysine supplements or applying lysine cream may help prevent or treat these infections by blocking the amino acid arginine, which the virus needs to grow.